 • MOFU (middle funnel): Readers now realise they have a problem and are looking for deeper content to answer their questions.

-• [BOFU] (bottom funnel): Readers are ready to buy a product/service and are looking for content that convinces them to choose your services over competitors.
+• BOFU (bottom of the funnel): Readers are ready to buy a product/service and are looking for content that convinces them to choose your services over competitors.

 How do I map a user’s journey?